Bushwick Inlet

 April 15th 2008 -

 Bushwick Inlet is a lonely East River cove in Greenpoint, Brooklyn.
 Bordered by the Bayside Oil Terminal and a large collection of collapsed piers, it is currently a quiet refuge for birds.
 Like Bush Terminal and Hunters Point South, this is one of New York City's last great pieces of fenced-off industrial wilderness.
 Bushwick Inlet has a long history as an industrial site, including the building and launching of the ironclad Monitor, which fought a famous naval battle in the Civil War.
 Today, all this is overgrown with trees, but in the near future the inlet may become a 28-acre city park.
-For more on its proposed development, see Gothamist, Curbed, Brownstoner and the Gowanus Lounge.
+Over $100 million has been earmarked by the Parks Department for the purchase and development of the Bayside site, according to a recent report.
+A second park is planned at 50 Kent Avenue, just south of the inlet.
+For more on the proposed development of Bushwick Inlet, see Gothamist, Curbed, Brownstoner and the Gowanus Lounge.

 Thanks for doing what you do--